piazzai/piazzai.github.io/index.md

 # Hello!

 {: .fs-5 .mb-3 }
-I am a computational social scientist interested in problems of organization, strategy, and decision-making, currently Senior Lecturer in Creative Industries at the University of Edinburgh.
+I am a computational social scientist interested in organization, strategy, and decision-making, currently Senior Lecturer in Creative Industries at the University of Edinburgh.

 {: .fs-5 .mb-4 }
 You can reach me at [michele.piazzai@ed.ac.uk](mailto:michele.piazzai@ed.ac.uk).